rse/update-helper/README.md

 a temporary directory and calls it to kill the application process, replace the application file and restart the application.

+NOTICE: Currently, <b>Update Helper</b> just supports Windows, macOS and Linux, as the underlying CLI is packaged for those platforms only.

 Installation
 ------------